 “Da, and their hope is we show up to look for them.”

 “And they might even get cops to shoot us, or just any armed citizen for that matter, people would surely start carrying guns to protect themselves from insane cops.”

 “If we don’t appear at the first, they will create other disturbances in different cities until we do.
 Come to think of it, the whole scenario is disturbing.
 Citizens already wary of cops start shooting them as a first strike.
 Cops cracking down on any armed citizen, the whole business escalates, people demand martial law, tanks and Humvees roam the streets.
-It further riles up the already paranoid gun crowd.”
+It further riles up an already paranoid gun crowd.”

 Nikko, “Before Daphne’s doomsday scenario unfolds, did they say what kinds of disturbances?”